padix-key/kmer-article/article.typ

 #show: ieee.with(
-  title: "A fast and simple approach to k-mer decomposition",
+  title: [A fast and simple approach to #kmer decomposition],
   abstract: [
     Alignment searches are fast heuristic methods to identify similar regions between two sequences.
     This group of algorithms is ubiquitously used in a myriad of software to find homologous